 OpenPype is a python application built on top of many other open-source libraries, modules and projects.
 To be able to use it, you need those tools and set your environment.
 This requires additional software installed and set up correctly on your system.

 Fortunately this daunting task is mostly handled for you by OpenPype build and install scripts.
 OpenPype can install most of its requirements automatically but a few more things are needed in various usage scenarios.

-You can find detailed breakdown of technical requirements here, but in general OpenPype should be able to operate in most studios fairly quickly.
+You can find a detailed breakdown of technical requirements here, but in general OpenPype should be able to operate in most studios fairly quickly.
 The main obstacles are usually related to workflows and habits, that might not be fully compatible with what OpenPype is expecting or enforcing.
-It is recommended to go through artists key concepts to get idea about basics.
+It is recommended to go through artists key concepts to get comfortable with the basics.

 Keep in mind that if you run into any workflows that are not supported, it's usually just because we haven't hit that particular case and it can most likely be added upon request.